theinnbox/theinnbox.github.io/_posts/2018-07-30-travel-like-a-type-b-corsica-france.markdown

 <p class="f3 pb2" style="max-width: 650px; margin: auto; font-family: 'Gilroy-ExtraBold';">Start with an MVP (Minimum Viable <i>Plan</i>)</p>

 <p class="pb3" style="max-width: 650px; margin: auto;">
 To truly embrace the Type B lifestyle, you don’t want to plan an exhaustive itinerary because ultimately this will stress you out and undermine your ability to live in the moment since your primary concern will be checking off items on a list.
-Lists are for your day——ditch them on vacation.
+Lists are for your day job——ditch them on vacation.
 </p>

 <p class="pb3" style="max-width: 650px; margin: auto;">